ergosumx/ggufx-examples/nanonets_ocr/README.md

 # Nanonets OCR Sample

-This console sample demonstrates how to drive the Nanonets OCR multimodal model through the managed `ErgoX.VecraX.GgufX` library.
+This console sample demonstrates how to drive the Nanonets OCR multimodal model through the managed `ErgoX.GgufX` library.
 It converts documents to Markdown using local IO folders and the shared runtime payload.

 ## Prerequisites

 - Place the model assets in `examples/nanonets_ocr/model/`:
   - `Nanonets-OCR-s-UD-Q6_K_XL.gguf`
   - `mmproj-F16.gguf`
-- Ensure the GGUFx runtime DLLs exist under `src/ErgoX.VecraX.GgufX/runtimes/win-x64/` (handled by the library project).
+- Ensure the GGUFx runtime DLLs exist under `src/ErgoX.GgufX/runtimes/win-x64/` (handled by the library project).
 - Add page images into `examples/nanonets_ocr/io/input/`.

 ## Running